ron-huberfeld/MusicPlayer/README.md

 ## ToDo

-[ ] - build the HTML list of songs from files "songs.txt" in each of the songs folder.
+[x] - build the HTML list of songs from files "songs.txt" in each of the songs folder [x] - add event listener on each song link
+[x] - when selecting a song -
+    [x] - mark selected song in the list
+    [x] - update the player title
+    [x] - load and play song
+[ ] - add event listener to the next and prev buttons [ ] - when button (next/prev) clicked handle song selection accordingly